shahnhogan/tauri-elm/README.md

 # Elm + Tauri

-This is an exploration of using Elm with Tauri to create a Desktop application.
+An exploration of using Elm with Tauri to create a Desktop application.